neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

   - all images without at least one container associated to them
   - all build cache

-Remove whole folder containing the repository of the LoRaWAN Stack for VAS sensors
+Remove the entire folder containing the repository of the LoRaWAN Stack for VAS spplications:

     cd ~
 	sudo rm -rf ./LoRa_WAN-Server-Deploy